Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/5-Consensus_Finality_slides.md

 ---

-## Example 1: Where to go for dinner
+## Example: Where to go for dinner

 <pba-cols>
 <pba-col>